 Used Agile Methodologies to support the research team and manage their projects.
 Developed the strategic plan for the group.

-Worked on the project “Agile School Model, Support in Information Communication Technology”, gathering information of the classroom performance and generating insights from the data.
+Worked on the project “Agile School Model, Support in Information Communication Technology”, gathering information about the classroom performance and generating insights from this data.

 UIS, HR Department – Business Analyst Assistant, Bucaramanga, Colombia Dec 2013 - Jun 2014